Study of the photon's pole structure in the noncommutative Schwinger model: Two- and three-loop noncommutative correction to the Schwinger mass

-As it was mentioned before, Schwinger showed that the photon in two dimensions acquires dynamical mass, $\mu=\frac{e}{\sqrt{\pi}}$.
-This mass generation originates from the presence of a special singularity in the scalar vacuum polarization at one loop order.
-Using the non-perturbative method shows that the obtained mass does not receive any correction from loops at higher orders \cite{schwinger,abdalla}. \\ The noncommutative extension of this kind of mass generation at one-loop level was discussed in \cite{ardalan} where it was proved that the Schwinger mass gets no noncommutative correction in this order.
-Higher loop contributions, e.g. two-loop and three-loop, have been pointed out in \cite{armoni} without explicit computation of the loop integrals.\\ At two-loop order, there is only one non-planar diagram but three-loop order includes two non-planar graphs.
-In the present section, we analyze the calculation of three-loop non planar graphs to find the noncommutative corrections to the Schwinger mass.
-The general structure of the exact photon propagator\footnote{Here, we work in Feynman gauge.} in two dimensional noncommutative space is the same as its commutative counterpart \cite{ardalan}, namely
+As was mentioned before, Schwinger showed that the photon in two dimensions acquires dynamical mass, $\mu=\frac{e}{\sqrt{\pi}}$.
+This mass generation originates from the presence of a special singularity in the scalar vacuum polarization at one-loop order.
+Using the non-perturbative method shows that the obtained mass does not receive any correction from loops at higher orders \cite{schwinger,abdalla}.
+The noncommutative extension of this kind of mass generation at one-loop level was discussed in \cite{ardalan} where it was proved that the Schwinger mass gets no noncommutative correction in this order.
+Higher-loop contributions, e.g. two- and three-loop contributions, have been pointed out in \cite{armoni} without explicit computation of the loop integrals.\\ At two-loop order, there is only one diagram with $\theta$-dependent phase factor, but three-loop order includes three $\theta$-dependent graphs.
+It is shown that the two- and three-loop computations are very similar.
+However, the analysis of the relevant three-loop graphs is a bit more complicated than that of the two-loop graph. \\ The general structure of the exact photon propagator\footnote{Here, we work in Feynman gauge.} in two-dimensional noncommutative space is the same as its commutative counterpart \cite{ardalan}, namely

-where the scalar vacuum polarization, $\Pi(q^{2})$, is related to its tensor form via the following
+where the scalar vacuum polarization, $\Pi(q^{2})$, is related to its tensor form via the following:

-here, $\Pi(q^{2})$ includes the planar and non-planar parts.
-The pole structure is obtained from the following limit
+where $\Pi(q^{2})$ includes the commutative and noncommutative parts.
+The pole structure is obtained from the following limit:

 with fixed $\theta$.
 The first term yields the exact commutative Schwinger mass with $\Pi(q^{2},e^{2})=\frac{e^{2}}{\pi q^{2}}$ and the second term gives the noncommutative corrections to it.
-We concentrate on the analysis of the second term at three loops (Fig. 2).
+In the present section, we concentrate on the analysis of the second term in (\ref{spectrum}) at two- and three-loop level.